selmaesen/Titanic-api-deployment/README.md

 ### Introduction:

 This project assumes that the Titanic disaster happens again in a parallel universe.
 You can check wather someone would survive or not if she/he was in Titanic in this parallel universe.
 I have created an API to get new passanger information and return a prediction.
 The API Wrapped by a Docker file and deployed by Heroku.
+This project is another version of well-known Kaggle Titanic challange.
+The datasets are also istalled from the kaggle website.

 ### Input:
 ```json